-Why Telling a Story through Nature Photographs - Part 1
+Why and How Telling a Story through Nature Photographs - Part 1

 Creating photographs of nature is an extraordinary way to communicate, convey messages, or arouse certain emotions in the viewer.
 In our article on editing in photography, we said that the first step in a project is to define a story for a series.
 However, a nature photographer knows that a story is not just for a series, but for a single photograph.